Why is it important to introduce the SDGs in universities?

 Here is a quick exercise:

-What is your university doing to promote the achievement of the SDGs?
+What is your university doing to assess the impact of the SDGs?

 What can BeChallenge do to help you introduce the SDGs at university?

-BeChallenge has been designed from the beginning to develop social impact challenges and become the meeting point between universities, governments, companies and students, with the main objective of promoting and contributing to the evolution of the Sustainable Development Goals.
+BeChallenge has been designed from the beginning to develop social impact challenges and become the meeting point between universities, governments, companies and students, with a main objective, to promote and contribute to the development of Sustainable Development Goals.

 The platform offers a collaborative environment that favors and promotes communication in every corner, apart from the chat that allows communication with individuals, teams, mentors and teachers.
 Both the resources proposed by the challenge organizers, as well as the solutions proposed by the participants, are collaborative environments in themselves that favor communication and feedback to design together the best solutions that can meet the challenges proposed by the SDGs.